foreverfl/vscode/docs/python/tutorial-flask.md

    ![Flask tutorial: a breakpoint set on the first line of the hello_there function](images/flask-tutorial/debug-breakpoint-set.png)

-1. Switch to the **Run and Debug** view in VS Code (using the left-side activity bar or `kb(workbench.view.debug)`).
+1. Switch to the **Run and Debug** view in VS Code (using the left-side activity bar or `Ctrl+Shift+D`).
 You may see the message "To customize Run and Debug create a launch.json file".
 This means that you don't yet have a `launch.json` file containing debug configurations.
 VS Code can create that for you if you click on the **create a launch.json file** link:

    ![Flask tutorial: initial view of the debug panel](images/shared/debug-panel-initial-view.png)